Yes, America's Anchorman is away and this is your official EIB Anchor Baby clinging on before the wall along the northern border is built.

 But it would be a humiliation for Obama.

-The worst humiliation would be for Obama to have to pardon Hillary when all the Democrat the Democrats assured us she hadn't done anything, and they were so confident that she hadn't done anything that they made her their presidential nominee.
+The worst humiliation would be for Obama to have to pardon Hillary when all the Democrats, the Democrats assured us she hadn't done anything.

 Thanks for your call, Gregory.

-Markstein for Rush on Open Line Black Friday.
+Mark Stein for Rush on Open Line Black Friday.

 Lots more of your calls straight ahead.

-Uh yesterday, yesterday was Thanksgiving in America.
+yesterday was Thanksgiving in America.

-Uh today, today is Thanksgiving in Canada.
+Today, today is Thanksgiving in Canada.

 She will not be moving to Canada.